lawrenceleejr/usmccwebsite/content/contact/index.md

 ## Contact:
-Send us an email for more information about the muon collider effort or to get involved: muon-collider@googlegroups.com
+Send us an [email](mailto:muon-collider@googlegroups.com ) for more information about the muon collider effort or to get involved.

 ## The US Muon Collider Coordinating Committee